cltdsa/NCPiedmontDSA.github.io/_posts/2017-08-28-september_meeting.md

 tags: featured
 ---

-Our next meeting will be on September 10th, 2017 at 1 pm at Wedgewood Church Dr, Charlotte NC, 28210.
+Our next meeting will be on September 10th, 2017 at 1 pm at Wedgewood Church Dr, Charlotte NC, 28210. (click to see more)

 For our pre-meeting, we will be getting together for lunch at Crispy Banh Mi at 12pm.
 Address: 5100 South Blvd, Ste C, Charlotte NC 28217.